SV1CAL/Satellite-FUN/README.md

 TO DO:
 - Simplify layout, hide settings behind a tab etc

+VERSION 1v469

-18/5/2026 --> Download keps in CSV format (see update_keps.ps1), convert to TLE internally.
+- Download keps in CSV format (see update_keps.ps1), convert to TLE internally.
 Fake NORAD number in new TLE file when > 69999.
 Minimum download interval 2 hours.

-17/5/2026 --> Updated file update_keps.ps1

 VERSION 1v468